astronomer/airflow-guides/guides/logging.md

 ## Why to Configure Logging

-Logging in Airflow is set up to be ready to use without any configuration being necessary.
+Logging in Airflow is ready to use without any additional configuration.
 However, there are many use cases where customization of logging is beneficial.
 For example:

-- Lowering the threshold level of existing loggers in order to show debug logs.
+- Lowering the threshold level of existing loggers to show `DEBUG` logs
-- Changing the formatting of existing logs in order to contain additional information for example the full pathname of the source file from which the logging call was made.
+- Changing the format of existing logs to contain additional information (for example, the full pathname of the source file from which the logging call was made)
-- Adding additional handlers, for example to log all critical errors in an additional separate destination.
+- Adding additional handlers (for example, to log all critical errors in a separate file)
-- Storing logs remotely (see the section "Logging Remotely" below).
+- Storing logs remotely (see "Logging Remotely" below)
-- Adding your own custom handlers, for example to log remotely to a destination not yet supported by existing providers.
+- Adding your own custom handlers (for example, to log remotely to a destination not yet supported by existing providers)

 ## How to Configure Logging